 First up let’s just be clear on how this test was done.
 All surveys were completed on a desktop PC.
 I’m on a fibre broadband service but it’s a fairly normal package, not one of the super fast ones so it’s not like surveys will be loading at a mega-speed or anything.
 I’m in the UK.
 Each time was recorded from the moment I clicked the ‘Start survey’ button and the stopped the moment I landed back at the Swagbucks website.
 I took my time with each one to make sure I passed all attention checks and gave honest feedback.

 I did 20 survey attempts.
-Here’s a table of the results.
+Here’s the table of results.

 Let’s review the numbers then.
 First, you can see that I only qualified for 4 of the 20 attempts.
 I think that is fairly representative of my overall experience over the years.
 Generally, you can expect to not qualify for most surveys.
 The good thing is that each time I didn’t qualify it didn’t last long.
 4 of them were just over a minute long which is frustrating.
 However, Swagbucks will give 1 bonus point for failed survey attempts for your first few of each day.

 You can see that I did qualify for 4 surveys.
 What was fantastic about those was that all 4 took a significantly shorter amount of time than was expected!
 One of them was ridiculous.
 I expected it to take 20 minutes and it took 3 minutes 31 seconds.
 Awesome!